Sign In or Create an Account.

 Another respondent who works in energy policy was more skeptical.
 “I won’t believe it ’til I see it,” they said.

-Costa Samaras, who is now a researcher at Fervo, named fusion as his pick, but said he hasn’t given up hope that it will one day come to fruition.
+Costa Samaras, the director of the Scott Institute for Energy Innovation at Carnegie Mellon University, named fusion as his pick, but said he hasn’t given up hope that it will one day come to fruition.
 “Having been part of the fusion energy leadership team at the White House,” Samaras said, “I'm a firm believer we should ramp up federal efforts to accelerate the fusion development timeline.”

 Though sustainable aviation seems to be closer to deployment than fusion, experts don’t expect that industry to take off anytime soon, either.
 Both sustainable aviation fuel and electric aircrafts face significant challenges to getting off the ground — so to speak.
 SAF relies on scarce feedstocks, requires a lot of energy to produce, and costs far more than petroleum-based jet fuel.
 And batteries are heavy, making them impractical for commercial air travel.